DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 reinforcing mystification around the Flash Crash.
-An unknown source or force elevates the traders’ desks from the ground and rotates them in the air. *Pull everything, pull everything* inserts a mysterious, invisible, omnipotent agent that seems to pulls the strings in the trading room.
+An unknown source or force elevates the traders’ desks from the ground and rotates them in the air. *Pull everything, pull everything* inserts a mysterious, invisible, omnipotent agent that seems to pull the strings in the trading room.
 High-frequency trading is associated with a form of invisible, automated, yet animated life.
 The occurrence of black box related aspects, such as invisible and unknown causes, further adds to a